aayushuppal/Algorithms/README.md

 using string split regex, ternary operator for a version number comparison. different cases to be handled for unequal strings of version numbers. handled cases "12.21.0001"; //"12.21.3456"; "12.21.3456"; VS "12.21.001"; //"12.21.3457"; "12.21";

+**/src/RegEx/regexTest.java**
+This code block checks a pattern and splits a string around it, including the end of string in it's pattern too.
+Also returns count of regex / the pattern itself replaces the pattern as well